CodEZ47/petclinic-ci-lab/README.md

 java -jar target/*.jar
 ```

-(On Windows, or if your shell doesn't expand the glob, you might need to specify the JAR file name explicitly on the command line at the end there.)
+(On Windows, or if your shell doesn't expa

+nd the glob, you might need to specify the JAR file name explicitly on the command line at the end there.)

 You can then access the Petclinic at [http://localhost:8080/](http://localhost:8080/).